 I'll never forget the day I met Hercules.

 So, I got on the internet and found that there was only one AKC registered breeder of Maltese dogs recommended in Orlando, Christine Pearson.
 I called her and she had a brand new litter!
-I made an appointment and we went to her home.
+I made an appointment and I went to her home.

-Now, we had decided we wanted the largest female before going over there.
+Now, I had decided I wanted the largest female before going over there.
 As I looked at the five or six pups I noticed one in the corner who was so tiny—and it appeared the other pups were beating it up (as best they could).
 I asked Christine, "What's going on there?"
 She explained that the tiny one was a male runt and might not live.
 Her eyes welled up with tears and she said, "I've never lost one in twenty years.
 But I might lose him.
 He won't eat."
 I said, "That's the one I want."

-We had to wait a couple weeks during which time she fed him with an eye-dropper.
-Before we took him home she told us he would never get over three pounds—if he lived.
-We decided to just love him as long as we could.
+I had to wait a couple weeks, during which time she fed him with an eye-dropper.
+Before I took him home she told me he would never get over three pounds—if he lived.
+I decided to just love him as long as I could.
 Something about him had called out to me in that litter.

 Well, it's over six years later (New Years Day is his birthday) and my friend Hercules is six and a half pounds and perfectly healthy—and I made sure he kept his nuts, too.
 I am a man after all, and I know how I'd feel if somebody whacked mine without my consent.

 He is an expert watchman.
 He doesn't bark much but if he does—I guarantee you I'll look out the window and there is a person walking or riding a bicycle within a block or two.
 Actually, he hears them way before he sees them.

 I just love my Hercules so much and he is a very loving animal.
-He travels with us wherever we go under the seat of the airliner in his pet carrier.
+He travels with me wherever we go under the seat of the airliner in his pet carrier.
 Three of his grandparents and six of his great-grandparents were champion show dogs.

-There is a record of Maltese back to 500 B.C.
+There is a record of Maltese Dogs back to 500 B.C.
 (Before Christ).
 We can see them in art (and read about them in stories) sitting on the laps of royalty in Greece, Egypt and later Europe.

-Queen Elizabeth of England received a Maltese from the Sultan of Turkey in 1509 while still a girl during the reign of her father, Henry the VIII.
+Queen Elizabeth of England received a Maltese dog from the Sultan of Turkey in 1509 while still a girl during the reign of her father, Henry the VIII.